pingcap/docs/information-schema/information-schema-collations.md

 # COLLATIONS

 The `COLLATIONS` table provides a list of collations that correspond to character sets in the `CHARACTER_SETS` table.
-Currently this table is included only for compatibility with MySQL.
+Currently, this table is included only for compatibility with MySQL.

 {{< copyable "sql" >}}